-Many people going through cancer find that complementary therapies can relieve symptoms or side effects, ease pain, and enhance their lives during treatment.
+Many people going through cancer find that Integrative Medicine can relieve symptoms or side effects, ease pain, and enhance their lives during treatment.

 The Integrative Medicine Services provided at UNC Cancer Care are intended to complement traditional cancer care.
-Our Integrative Medicine program, which includes Acupuncture, Integrative Medicine Consults, Integrative Health Coaching, Lymphedma Therapy, Massage, Nutritional Consultations, Wellness/Exercise Programs and Yoga, ideally help to navigate improved well-being during cancer treatment and after its completion.
+Our Integrative Medicine program, which currently includes Acupuncture, Integrative Medicine Consults, Massage, Wellness Programs and Yoga can help lead you to improved well-being during cancer treatment and after its completion.

 Many of our Integrative Medicine program’s services are also offered at offsite locations, with easy access and parking for your convenience.

 Please call Elizabeth Sherwood, RN, MS, ANP at 919-957-6600 for more information.

 Most services are covered by insurance.

 The term "acupuncture" describes a family of procedures involving the stimulation of points on the body using a variety of techniques-such as sound waves, tiny electrical charges, and/or very thin needles.
 Acupuncture, a component of Traditional Chinese Medicine, originated more than 2,000 years ago.
 Acupuncture is being used in the care of cancer patients to help alleviate pain, fatigue, hot flashes and dry mouth after radiation as well as post-operative chemotherapy induced nausea and vomiting.

 To make an appointment for acupuncture with Dr. Chen, call Carolina Pointe II office at 919-957-6600.